 Maureen E. Howe is the Chair of the Audit Committee and has been a member of the Audit Committee since October 2, 2017.
 Ms. Howe is independent within the meaning of such term in NI 52-110, and in accordance with the rules prescribed by the SEC and the NYSE.
-She currently serves as a member of the board of directors of Methanex Corporation and Freehold Royalties Ltd. Ms. Howe previously served as a member of the board of directors and chair of the audit committee of Mosaic Forest Management, a private company.
+She currently serves as a member of the board of directors of Methanex Corporation and Freehold Royalties Ltd. She is a member of the Audit Committee of Methanex Corporation and the Chair of the Audit Committee of Freehold Royalties Ltd. Ms. Howe previously served as a member of the board of directors and chair of the audit committee of Mosaic Forest Management, a private company.
 She has served as Managing Director at RBC Capital Markets in equity research and was regularly a top ranked analyst in Canada by independent industry surveys.
 Prior to joining RBC Capital Markets, Ms. Howe held finance positions in the utility industry, investment banking and portfolio management.
 Ms. Howe holds a Bachelor of Commerce (Honours) from the University of Manitoba and a Ph.D. in Finance from the University of British Columbia.
 Ms. Howe is a member of the Institute of Corporate Directors.
 This business experience provides Ms. Howe with the skill set and financial literacy required to carry out her duties as a member of the Audit Committee.